 Achieving this goal to achieve your desired business outcome is all about re-evaluating your technology stack.
 While there’s no such thing as a perfect technology stack for everyone, there is certainly a tech stack that will be the best fit for enabling powerful customer experience analytics that put your customer at the center of everything you do.

 As you plan your customer experience technology stack, be sure to prioritize the six core principles below to set yourself up for long-term success:

 - Data democracy—It’s mentioned above and worth mentioning again.
 Businesspeople need firsthand access to the data required to make everyday decisions that improve customer experience and live up to the customer’s expectations.

 - Self-service operations—Your customer experience teams will be far more productive and effective if they’re empowered with tools that let them own CX workflows from beginning to end.

-- Full integration—You don’t want business people spending cycles manually exporting, importing, or configuring data.
+- Full integration—You don’t want a marketer or business people spending cycles manually exporting, importing, or configuring data.
 Ensure your technologies include prebuilt data connectors—ideally real-time APIs—that make data ready for use at the moment it’s needed.